NIT-Administrative-Systems/SysDev-laravel-soa/docs/websso.md

     /**
      * These parameters can be changed for multi-tenant app registrations.
-     * They will default to Northwestern's tenant ID and our domain hint.
+     * They will default to Northwestern's tenant ID and our domain hint,
+     * and ID tokens must be verified by Northwestern's tenant ID.
      *
+     * The token-verifier options are 'northwestern', 'common', or a class
+     * implementing TokenVerifierInterface.
+     *
      * In most use-cases, these will not be used.
      */
+    // 'token_verifier' => 'common',
     // 'tenant' => 'common',
     // 'domain_hint' => null,
 ],
 ```